Dairy Cow Breeds. Best breeds for a family milk cow.

-This dairy cattle breed is known for their excellent udder conformation and the ability to produce strong, vigorous calves.
+This dairy cattle breed is known for its excellent udder conformation and the ability to produce strong, vigorous calves.

-Ayrshire are another efficient grazing breed, and have the ability to turn pasture into milk with ease.
+Ayrshires are another efficient grazing breed and have the ability to turn pasture into milk with ease.

 For more information about the Ayrshire, check out the U.S. Ayrshire Breeders’ Association.